 I had planned on making my olive oil stone fruit cake from last year and bought extra fruit but I was in the mood for something lighter.
 I am in the middle of organizing my recipes into more categories and I realized I didn’t have any crisp recipes on my website and decided that must be fixed.
 Crisps are also super easy and fast to put together.

-Check out my step by step on how to make it and full recipe below!
+Check out my step by step on how to make it here!

 And if you never remember the difference between a crisp, crumble and cobbler I thought this would be helpful!